Help someone nearby.

 Registration happens in the app and takes under a minute.

-Why AidPoint exists
+Why you should use AidPoint

 How it works